symbol/symbol-docs/source/guides/restriction/delegating-mosaic-restrictions-to-a-third-party.rst

     IsVerified; EQ; 1; The client has issued a valid passport.
     IsVerified; EQ; 2; The client has issued a valid proof of address and passport.

 ComfyClothingCompany decides that only accounts with the restriction ``{cc.shares, kyc::IsVerified, EQ = 2}`` should be enabled to transfer shares.
 For this reason, the company adds the mosaic global restriction ``{ kyc::IsVerified, EQ, 2}`` to the mosaic  ``ccf.shares``.
-To implement the restriction from another mosaic, we are going to use the field ``referenceId``.
+To implement the restriction from another mosaic, use the field ``referenceId``.

 3. Announce a **MosaicGlobalRestrictionTransaction**, setting ``cc.shares`` as the ``targetMosaicId``, ``kyc`` as the ``referenceMosaicId``, and ``IsVerified`` as the key.